-An unexpected turn of events finds one driver’s retirement to become another racer’s dream come true.
-Earlier, the Wood Brothers Racing organization announced that Paul Menard would be retiring from full-time racing in 2020, opening the door for the undaunted Matt DiBenedetto to take over the No. 21 Ford in the NASCAR Monster Energy Cup Series.
+An unexpected turn of events finds one driver’s retirement becoming another racers dream come true.
+Earlier today the Wood Brothers Racing organization announced that Paul Menard would be retiring from full-time racing in 2020, opening the door for the undaunted Matt DiBenedetto to take over the No. 21 Ford in the NASCAR Monster Energy Cup Series.

 “I’ve enjoyed every moment of my career racing in the NASCAR Cup Series,” Menard said, “And I’m so thankful for all the great memories and friendships I’ve made through this sport.
 But I’m looking forward to spending more time at home with my wife, Jennifer, and our two young children while moving forward with the next chapter of my life.
 I’m excited for what the future holds and I’m looking forward to sharing the plans for 2020 and beyond in the coming weeks.”

 Menard joined the legendary organization in 2018 after Ryan Blaney moved to Team Penske, earning one pole and 11 top-10 finishes since his move from Richard Childress Racing.
 The 39-year-old has just one victory under his belt but considering his family history, it was quite the crown jewel celebration – the 2011 Brickyard 400.

 “We want to thank Paul Menard for his dedication to the team over the last two seasons.
 We’re looking forward to a strong finish to 2019 and we wish him nothing but the best for the future,” said team President and Co-Owner Eddie Wood.
 “All of us at Wood Brothers Racing are excited to welcome Matt DiBenedetto to the team beginning next season.
 Matt has shown a lot of promise on track and everyone has seen it in his results this season, especially over the past several months.
 We want to continue to build on that success together as we gear up for 2020 and the future of Wood Brothers Racing.”